Ethnicity: High risk in Caucasians, and notably people of Eastern European (Ashkenazi) Jewish descent

 - Signs of malnutrition

-UC and Crohn’s share many of these symptoms,1-3 so it can be difficult for doctors to distinguish between these two inflammatory bowel diseases.
+UC and Crohn’s disease (CD) share many of these symptoms,1-3 so it can be difficult for doctors to distinguish between these two inflammatory bowel diseases.

 Complications of UC can include anaemia and pus production in the GI tract.2